America (Kurtis Blow album)

-America is the sixth album by rapper Kurtis Blow, released in 1985 on Mercury Records.
+America is the fifth album by rapper Kurtis Blow, released in 1985 on Mercury Records.
 The album includes the song "If I Ruled the World" from the film Krush Groove, Blow's biggest hit since "The Breaks" and one of the last of his musical career.
-The album was the first album Kurtis Blow produced in a new deal with Polygram Records that gave Kurtis the title, 'Hip Hop's First Millionaire".
+The album was the first album Kurtis Blow produced in a new deal with PolyGram Records that gave Kurtis the title Hip Hop's First Millionaire.
 The album was released in an era when old school hip hop was being overtaken by a harder sound and attitude.
-The album includes the first sample loop which revolutionized the music industry.
+The album includes the first sample loop that revolutionized the music industry.
 The single, "If I Ruled the World", reached number 24 in the UK Singles Chart in January 1986.